syncthing/syncthing/protocol/PROTOCOL.md

  - Bit 30 ("R", Read Only) is set for nodes that participate in read only mode.

+ - Bit 29 ("I", Introducer) is set for nodes that are trusted as cluster introducers.

  - Bits 16 through 28 are reserved and MUST be set to zero.